 compression are specified for each server:

-tcp_port in the config, usually set to 9000).
-Do not confuse it with http_port.
+tcp_portin the config, usually set to 9000).
+Not to be confused with

 When specifying replicas, one of the available replicas will be selected for each of the shards when reading.
 You can configure the algorithm for load balancing (the preference for which replica to access) – see the load_balancing setting.